baqhub/baq/README.md

 ## Documentation

-The full BAQ documentation is available at [BAQ.DEV](https://baq.dev/docs/learn).
+The full documentation is available at [BAQ.DEV](https://baq.dev/docs/learn).

 ## Contributing